 The problem with the modern Rationalist prejudice is that people who suffer from it think it is not a prejudice.
 They do not know the difference between being rational and being a Rationalist.
 I, for one, am rational enough to know that the belief that there is a scientific explanation for everything, is simply a new dogma that rests on faith without evidence- the very thing they accuse us of.
 They say “a rational explanation” or “scientific explanation” because they either disregard the true meaning of words, or do not know what the words mean.
 By “rational,” they do not mean the use of reason, but rather the prejudiced dismissal of belief in natures supernatural to those natures below them.
 By “scientific” they do not mean the acquisition of knowledge through empiricism, but rather, the dismissal of facts that cannot be explained in strictly material terms.
-For these reasons, I do not regard the Rationalists as being either rational, scientific or sophisticated.
+For these reasons, I do not regard the Rationalists, or believers in what is called "Scientism" (as opposed to simply "science") as being either rational, scientific or sophisticated.
 Quite the opposite.

 On the other hand, a large number of people these days who escape the influence of the Rationalist prejudice look for the supernatural in all the wrong places.
 A few years ago I was watching something, that passed for a documentary, about a family that had been living in fear and torment because their daily experiences indicated to them that their house was haunted.
 In fact, they feared that the spirits were evil, and even called them demonic.
 But, to whom did they turn for help?
 They called in a man who supposedly was a “Doctor of Paranormal Psychology.”
-I don’t know where they found this D.P.P. (which I would like to pronounce “dip”), but, I do know that there is no university anywhere that would bestow a doctorate for something called “Paranormal Psychology.”
-That is, of course, unless Mr. Haney from the old comedy “Green Acres” has opened his own university with con-artistry of the most absurd kind.
+I don’t know where they found this D.P.P., but, I do know that there is no university anywhere that would bestow a doctorate for something called “Paranormal Psychology.”
+That is, of course, unless Mr. Haney from the old comedy “Green Acres” has opened his own university.
 And, who did this alleged doctor call in for “expert” help?
-A psychic, of course (from among those whom the literate call mediums).
+A psychic.
 And, did the "psychic"- that is, medium- offer any help?
 No. Just very bad advice, namely, to regard the tormenting affliction as a rare “psychic” gift.
 Finally, after finding no help from the psychic, they asked their pastor for help.
 It turns out that they were members of some sort of Pentecostal denomination.
 It was obvious, from a scene filmed in their church, that theirs was not one of the kooky fringe snake-handling types, but a simple old fashioned Protestant congregation with a seemingly reasonable pastor, one who seemed to know how to pray in faith.
 I wonder why these church-going people failed to go to their pastor first.

-I mention this because, if any of you are impressed by psychics, or fortune-tellers, or go to seances, or submit to hypnotism, I want to be clear with you.
+I mention this because, if any of you are impressed by psychics, or fortune-tellers, or go to seances, or any engage in any other occult practices, I want to be clear with you.
 The kinds of evil spirits that Saint Paul speaks of in today’s Epistle are very real.
 If you are looking for the supernatural in all the wrong places yourself, there are two things you need to know.
 First of all, it is a sin.
 It belongs to a forbidden world of idolatry and magic that the Biblical prophets referred to as a spiritual form of adultery, because it is unfaithfulness to God.
 Secondly, it is forbidden because it is dangerous.
 You may think that demon possession is only a Hollywood genre within a larger genre of horror movies.
 No. It is real, and the Church has always maintained that it is real.
-I have had to perform an exorcism on a real life demon possessed person in my time, and I know it is real.
+I have had to perform an exorcism on a real life demon possessed person in my time (more than one really), and I know it is real.
 Just as I know that miracles of healing still happen by the power of Christ, because I am an eyewitness to them.
 It is all of it quite real, everything you see in the pages of scripture, all of those supernatural events recorded in the New Testament (and, by the way, if you think you may need someone to do an exorcism, don’t call in a psychic.
 It is a job for a priest, not a circus sideshow act).

 Listen to these words from the tenth chapter of Luke’s Gospel: